enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/mana.md

 Mana links with greater limits provide a greater ratio of mana so that all sources are drawn from equally.
 Mana links are lossy, with a tax of 70% incurred on the mana source.
 The limit on mana links is the amount of mana drained post-tax.
-The amount of mana actually provided to your spell is mana link limit divided by 1.7.
+The amount of mana actually provided to your spell is the mana link's limit divided by 1.7.

 ;;;;;